-The Capcapo property is located north of the prolific Baquio-Mankayan Gold District in the Philippines.
+The Capcapo property is located north of the prolific Baguio-Mankayan Gold District in the Philippines.
 On November 23, 2006, a Memorandum of Agreement and Supplement to Memorandum of Agreement ("MOA") was entered into by Abra Mining and Industrial Corporation ("AMIC"), the Company and Jabel Corporation ("Jabel") that allows the Company and certain Filipino persons (defined as "Olympus Pacific Minerals Inc and a Philippine national") an option subject to compliance with Philippines foreign ownership laws and the entering into of a formal joint venture agreement, to earn a 60 percent interest in AMIC's Capcapo mining tenement in Abra Province, Northern Philippines.
 Company efforts in Capcapo (PH 100) have concentrated on obtaining Community approval which is required before any exploration can continue.
 The Company's ability to earn its interest in the property was stalled as it awaited settling of a formal joint venture operating agreement with its partner.
-On September 30, 2011, a joint venture agreement with AMIC, Jabel, Kadabra Mining Corporation and PhilEarth Mining Corporation in respect of the Capcapo Gold Property was signed formally granting the Company and PhilEarth Mining Corporation, a corporation controlled by Philippine nationals, an option to acquire a 60% interest in the Capcapo mining tenement.
+On September 30, 2011, a joint venture agreement with AMIC, Jabel, Kadabra Mining Corporation and PhilEarth Mining Corporation in respect of the Capcapo Gold Property was signed formally granting the Company and PhilEarth Mining Corporation, a corporation controlled by Philippine nationals, an option to acquire up to a 60% interest in the Capcapo mining tenement.
 The joint venture agreement also grants the Company a right of first refusal over a mineral production sharing agreement held by Jabel over the Patok property, also located in Abra Province, Northern Philippines.

-During Q2 2011, a technical report (on the 2007 drilling programme) was completed.
+During the second quarter of 2011, a technical report (on the 2007 drilling programme) was completed.

-During Q4 2011, The Company and its joint venture partners will initiate community relations work in order to settle land access arrangements, following which the Company expects to establish site facilities and assemble a field team with the goal of commencing field work during the first quarter of 2012.
+During the fourth quarter of 2011, the Company and its joint venture partners made preparations to conduct community relations work in order to settle land access arrangements, following which the Company expects to establish site facilities and assemble a field team with the goal of commencing field work during the second quarter of 2012.
 The forward programme will include in-fill and step-out drilling on the Capcapo project, as well as regional studies over an area of about 500 km2.